Community development brings people together. This type of work requires selfless individuals who are passionate about assisting others

-Community development workers help communities to bring about social change and improve the quality of life in their local area.
-They work with individuals, families and whole communities to empower them to:
+As a community development worker you will help communities to bring about social change and improve the quality of life in their local area.
+You might work with individuals, families and whole communities to empower them to:

 - develop activities and services to generate aspiration and confidence.

-A community development worker often acts as a link between communities and a range of other local authority and voluntary sector providers, such as the police, social workers and teachers.
+As a community development worker you'll act as the link between communities and a range of other local authority and voluntary sector providers, such as the police, social workers and teachers.

-They are frequently involved in addressing inequality, and projects often target communities perceived to be culturally, economically or geographically disadvantaged.
+You'll frequently be involved in addressing inequality.
+Projects often target communities perceived to be culturally, economically or geographically disadvantaged.

 Community development work seeks to actively engage communities in making sense of the issues which affect their lives, setting goals for improvement and responding to problems and needs through empowerment and active participation.

-A good deal of the work is project based, which means that community development workers usually have a specific geographical community or social group on which to focus.
+A good deal of the work is project based, which means you will usually have a specific geographical community or social group on which to focus.